Effect-TS/schema/README.md

 */
 ```

 In the example above, we define a schema for a "Category" that can contain a "name" (a string) and an array of nested "categories."
-To support recursive definitions, we use the `S.lazy` function and identifier annotations to name our schema.
+To support recursive definitions, we use the `S.suspend` function and identifier annotations to name our schema.

 This ensures that the JSON Schema properly handles the recursive structure and creates distinct definitions for each annotated schema, improving readability and maintainability.